AngelMond/Cool-Portfolio/README.md

 * I did my best using the correct semantics for the HTML to have a good SEO.

-* I add properly comments for both HTML and CSS.
+* I added properly comments for both HTML and CSS.

 * Clean code.